 The time trial is the first stage where individuals depart at regular intervals.
 Drafting is not permitted.
 Riders begin on Highway 4 at the Beaver Meadow intersection and head out to Marshy Hope and back.
 Turning right on Beaver Meadow Road and across the overpass crossing of the 104, each competitor turns right again on Beaver Mountain Road and pushes hard up to the top of the hill to finish at the provincial park.
 Time trial equipment is not obligatory to participate in this race.

 There will be a brief break between stages.

-The road race is the second stage of the day and takes the place of the traditional Cape George Bike Race.
-Cyclists will do 1 to 4 laps, depending on their category, starting from Riverside and following Highway 4 and through the two roundabouts before returning to Riverside via Addington Forks and Beaver Meadow Roads.
+The road race is the second stage of the day.
+Cyclists will complete 1 to 4 laps, depending on their category, starting from Riverside and following Highway 4 and through the two roundabouts before returning to Riverside via Addington Forks and Beaver Meadow Roads.
 The road race concludes at Riverside with 1.5 laps around the track, similarly to the finish of the famous Paris-Roubaix race in France.

 Categories will be grouped as follows and will race together; however, they will be timed and ranked separately.
 For reference, approximate times to do the Cape George Race are bracketed.

 - B, AF, U19M (2 hours 15 minutes)